 VET TEC at Code Fellows

-If you’re a veteran interested in learning more, give me a call—it’s what I’m here for.
+If you’re a veteran interested in learning more, give us a call—it’s what we are here for.
 Whether you’re already experienced in tech or you’re looking to shift your career (or life) path, at Code Fellows we believe in you.